zeling595/tp/docs/DeveloperGuide.md

 ### Add Booking feature
 1.1 Add Booking: adds a booking.
 A person, a particular room, and a specified range of dates is tied to that booking - `addBooking`

-The check in feature is facilitated by:
+The add booking feature is facilitated by:
 1. `Booking` class. `Booking` objects represent the booking made by the person when booking is added.
 2. `BookingBook`.
 BookingBook tracks all the bookings created.
-It implements the following operation that support the check in feature:
+It implements the following operation that support the add booking feature:
     `BookingBook#addBooking()` - adds a new booking.

 This operation is exposed in the `Model` interface as `Model#addBooking()`.